The Power of One (film)

-The Power of One is a 1992 drama film directed and edited by John G. Avildsen, loosely based on Bryce Courtenay's 1989 novel of the same title.
+The Power of One is a 1992 South African-Australian-French-German-American drama film directed and edited by John G. Avildsen, loosely based on Bryce Courtenay's 1989 novel of the same title.
 The film stars Stephen Dorff, John Gielgud, Morgan Freeman, Armin Mueller-Stahl, and Daniel Craig in his feature film debut.

-Set in South Africa during World War II, the film centers on the life of Peter "PK" Keith, an English South African boy raised under apartheid, and his conflicted relationships with a German pianist, a Coloured boxing coach and an Afrikaner romantic interest.
+Set in the Union of South Africa during World War II and the years immediately afterwards, the film centers on the life of Peter "PK" Keith, an Anglo-South African boy raised in the prelude to apartheid, and his conflicted relationships with German pianist Karl "Doc" von Vollensteen, Coloured boxing coach Geel Piet and Afrikaner romantic interest Maria Marais.

 Plot

-Born in 1930 to a recently widowed Englishwoman on a homestead in South Africa, young Peter Philip Kennith Keith (nicknamed "PK") is schooled in the ways of England by his mother and the ways of Africa by a Zulu nanny, whose son Tonderai is also his best friend.
+Born in 1930 to a recently widowed Englishwoman on a homestead in the Union of South Africa, young Peter Philip Kennith Keith (nicknamed "PK") is schooled in the ways of England by his mother and the ways of South Africa by a Zulu nanny, whose son Tonderai is also his best friend.
 However, their peaceful life is soon shattered when the farm's cattle are claimed by rinderpest.
 PK's mother succumbs to a nervous breakdown, and he is sent away to a conservative Afrikaans boarding school while she recovers.

-Being the only English student at the boarding school, PK earns universal contempt from his Afrikaner fellows—particularly from Jaapie Botha, the oldest student.
-The extreme bullying strikes PK with a severe case of bed wetting, a habit which he eventually overcomes with local sangoma Dabula Manzi.
+Being the only Anglo-South African student at the boarding school, PK earns universal contempt from his Afrikaner fellows—particularly from Jaapie Botha, the oldest student.
+Their extreme bullying, which includes spitting in PK's face and urinating on him, strikes PK with a severe case of bed wetting, a habit which he eventually overcomes with local sangoma Dabula Manzi.
 In conquering his nightmares, PK is given a chicken, whom he names Mother Courage, and which becomes his closest companion.

-When war suddenly breaks out in Europe, the Afrikaner students kidnap PK and Mother Courage and has them tried before a mock Nazi court where Botha elaborates on the depth of his hatred for the British—a people he holds responsible for atrocities committed during the Second Boer War.
-The Afrikaner boys hang Mother Courage and kill her with a rock.
+When war suddenly breaks out in Europe, the Afrikaner students kidnap PK and Mother Courage and has them tried before a mock Nazi court where Botha elaborates on the depth of his hatred for the British—a people he collectively holds responsible for the atrocities committed by the British Army during the Second Boer War (such as the British concentration camps and the scorched-earth policy).
+The Afrikaner boys hang Mother Courage and Jaapie kills her with a slingshot.
 When PK physically retaliates against Botha, they attempt to execute him in a similar manner, but are interrupted by a teacher who later oversees Botha's expulsion.

 With his mother dead, PK finds himself living with his grandfather in Barberton.
 He eventually finds a mentor in Karl "Doc" von Vollensteen, a lonely German musician whose family was executed by the Nazis.
 Doc warms to PK and under his guidance PK soon becomes an excellent pianist.
 He is soon interned as an enemy alien for the rest of the war, but PK continues to visit him regularly in prison.
 Doc introduces the boy to Geel Piet, a Cape Coloured inmate who trains him to be an excellent boxer.
 Piet also impresses on PK his mantra: "first with the head, then with the heart".